fns001/blazor-with-bootstrap-navbar-and-javascript/README.md

-# Blazor, Bootstrap 4 and JavaScript together
+# Blazor, Bootstrap and JavaScript together

 This minimalist Blazor WebAssembly app demonstrates how these technologies can work seamlessly together.

-- The Navbar above uses Boostrap 4.
+- The Navbar uses Boostrap 4.
-- The table below is populated with WebAssembly.
+- The table is populated with WebAssembly.
 - Scrolling the page down gives the top navbar a box shadow: That is written in JavaScript.

 ## To run